 So, what happens when you call your lawyer to ask about a car crash or an injury that you suffered, and they do not handle those types of cases?
 The Florida Bar recognizes that this may happen and has created a way in which the lawyer you already know can team up with lawyers who specialize in car accident cases, like Glassman & Zissimopulos Law.
 This is commonly known as a “referral agreement” or “co-counsel agreement.”
 Under these agreements, the lawyers agree to split the attorney fee and the responsibility of the case.
 Most importantly, that means the client does not get charged anything extra but benefits from having two law firms.

 The exact requirements that must be followed for a referral agreement are detailed by the Florida Bar Ethics Rules 4-1.5:

 Division of Fees Between Lawyers in Different Firms.
-Subject to the provisions of subdivision (f)(4)(E), a division of fee between lawyers who are not in the same firm may be made only if the total fee is reasonable and: (1) the division is in proportion to the services performed by each lawyer; or (2) by written agreement with the client: (A) each lawyer assumes joint legal responsibility for the representation and agrees to be available for consultation with the client; and (B) the agreement fully discloses that a division of fees will be made and the basis upon which the division of fees will be made.
+Subject to the provisions of subdivision (f)(4)(E), a division of a fee between lawyers who are not in the same firm may be made only if the total fee is reasonable and: (1) the division is in proportion to the services performed by each lawyer; or (2) by written agreement with the client: (A) each lawyer assumes joint legal responsibility for the representation and agrees to be available for consultation with the client, and (B) the agreement fully discloses that a division of fees will be made and the basis upon which the division of fees will be made.

-Over the years, Glassman & Zissimopulos Law has happily teamed up with several other lawyers and law firms who have trusted our law firm to serve their clients when those clients have been injured.
+Over the years, Glassman & Zissimopulos Law has happily teamed up with several other lawyers and law firms who have trusted our law firm to serve their clients when they have been injured.
 If you have been injured in an accident or a car crash, Glassman & Zissimopulos Law is ready to help you.
 If already have a lawyer that you trust and that lawyer suggests using our law firm, we welcome the opportunity to team up with your lawyer to fight for you.